CTN-0094/DOPE/README.md

 ### Development Release
-Run these two lines of code to install tidyREDCap from GitHub (this requires RTools for Windows or Xcode for Mac to be installed on your computer):
+Run these two lines of code to install DOPE from GitHub (this requires RTools for Windows or Xcode for Mac to be installed on your computer):

 ``` r
 if (!requireNamespace("devtools")) install.packages("devtools")